Shraddha Walkar murder: Delhi court frames charges against accused Aaftab Poonawala | Law-Order

 - India

+On the court's query whether he understood the charges, Poonawala replied in affirmative.
+The accused, however, pleaded not guilty to the charges and claimed a trial.

+The matter has been posted for further proceedings on June 1.
+The Delhi Police on March 20 told the court while completing its arguments on the charges that ''incriminating circumstances revealed through reliable and clinching evidence which form a chain of events''.
+Earlier on February 21, a magisterial court after taking cognisance of the charge sheet, had committed the case to sessions court.
+The Delhi Police filed the 6,629-page charge sheet in the case on January 24.

-Walkar was allegedly strangled by Poonawala on May 18 last year, following which he sawed her body into pieces and kept them in a fridge for almost three weeks at his residence in South Delhi's Mehrauli.
-He scattered the pieces at different places in the national capital to avoid getting caught.
+Poonawala allegedly strangled Walkar on May 18 last year, sawed her body into pieces and kept them in a fridge for almost three weeks at his residence in South Delhi's Mehrauli.
+He later scattered the pieces at different places in the national capital to avoid getting caught.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)